Hi there, I'm Erin.

 I sold my art in galleries, lived and worked as an herbalist on a 150-acre farm, opened a wellness center (and later a bookstore and yoga studio), and wrote essays, articles, and a book.
 If something interested me, I followed it.
 If someone needed something, I was already halfway to giving it.

 But whenever my body whispered “I’m tired,” I said, “Totally noted — here’s some coffee.”
-Slowly, I became a one-woman giving machine, the sort of person who could run three businesses, care for aging parents, and still take on one more client because it felt like the right thing to do.
+Slowly, I became a one-woman giving machine, the kind of person who could run three businesses, care for aging parents, and still take on one more thing…

 My sensitivity and intuition were a superpower.